neurodisney/ND_PLDAPS/README.md

 A set of function modules that will be used for various task and therefore are kept as stand-alone functions here instead of replicating the code inside each task file.

 * __ND_CheckFixation__
-==WIP:== Core routine to check current fixation and adjust states accordingly.
+==WIP: Just a placeholder at the moment, use ND_CheckJoystick as example to get a very simplistic fixation control.== Core routine to check current fixation and adjust states accordingly.

 * __ND_CheckKeyMouse__
 Check keyboard presses and mouse actions and trigger actions accordingly. ==WIP: check carefully to avoid interference with PLDAPS standard routines==